Risk management is intended to minimize financial and other losses potentially associated with risks to your assets, business or health.

 Insurance policies used for this purpose are not typical “ordinary life” policies.
 These policies are designed so that you pay a large premium for a nominal death benefit, with the key focus of the policy offering tax-deferred asset accumulation and a tax-free death benefit.
 This type of asset accumulation does not fit everyone’s scenario but, on occasion, its use makes good sense.

 The best time to talk about a crisis is before it happens.
-Long-term disability and care are vital considerations in the survival of your estate and financial well-being of your family.
-You may be in good health, active and young enough not to think you need planning for a potential long-term care event, but have you thought about what such an event could do to your family and your finances?
+Long-term disability and care are vital considerations in the survival of your estate and the financial well-being of your family.
+You may be in good health, active, and young enough not to think you need planning for a potential long-term care event, but have you thought about what such an event could do to your family and your finances?
 Consider a few facts about long-term care:

 Although medical advances have helped increase quality of life and expectancy, we must still face the realities of aging.
 Each investor should evaluate the possibility of personal, business, and professional liability, property loss, catastrophic illness or disability, and assisted living.
-If you have existing insurance coverage that you have questions about or are considering the purchase of a new policy, we’ll be glad to help you determine if this coverage is the right fit for you and for your financial portfolio.
+If you have existing insurance coverage that you have questions about or are considering the purchase of a new policy, we’ll be glad to help you determine if this coverage is the right fit for you and your financial portfolio.